omidfarhang/omid.dev/content/posts/2010-10-19-microsoft-bets-to-win-in-the-cloud-and-rival-google.en.md

 Microsoft began offering its popular software as cloud services a couple of years ago in large part to respond to a trend championed by Google.

-&#8220;We believe we will win by out-innovating our competitors and even by out-innovating ourselves,&#8221; said Mr. Capossela.
+“We believe we will win by out-innovating our competitors and even by out-innovating ourselves,” said Mr. Capossela.

-CNET's Ms. Fried said: &#8220;This actually puts them more head to head with Google.&#8221;
+CNET's Ms. Fried said: “This actually puts them more head to head with Google.”

 Providing Office as an online service will mean that Outlook exchange and document programmers that have been fixtures on business networks will now be accessible through smartphones, tablet computers and other gadgets used by a mobile workforce.

 Jim Smith, a senior director of intranet services for Starwood Hotels, said moving to the cloud has really paid off.

-&#8220;We have made tremendous savings especially in travel.
+“We have made tremendous savings especially in travel.
 We have over 1,000 hotels in our portfolio and it is virtually impossible for our senior leaders to travel to all these different properties.

-&#8220;Now they can connect and collaborate remotely and share documents, calendars and have discussions and hold virtual meetings without having to buy that air ticket or take time out of the office,&#8221; said Mr. Smith.
+“Now they can connect and collaborate remotely and share documents, calendars and have discussions and hold virtual meetings without having to buy that air ticket or take time out of the office,” said Mr. Smith.

 Office 365 is available now in beta in 13 countries including the US, Canada, the UK, France, Japan, Mexico and Germany.